Humanities: Religion

-Religious Studies is commonly regarded as a social science.
 Based on current knowledge, it seems that all known cultures, both in the past and present, have some form of belief system or religious practice.
-While there may be isolated individuals or groups who do not practice any form of religion, it is not known if there has ever been a society that was entirely devoid of religious belief.
+While there may be isolated individuals or groups who do not practice any religion, it is unknown whether there has ever been a society entirely devoid of religious belief.
 The definition of religion is not universal, and different cultures may have different ideas about what constitutes religion.
 Religion may be characterized with a community since humans are social animals.
 Rituals are used to bound the community together.
 Social animals require rules.
 Ethics is a requirement of society, but not a requirement of religion.
 Shinto, Daoism, and other folk or natural religions do not have ethical codes.
 While some religions do include the concept of deities, others do not.
 Therefore, the supernatural does not necessarily require the existence of deities.
-Rather, it can be broadly defined as any phenomena that cannot be explained by science or reason.
+Rather, it can be broadly defined as any phenomenon that cannot be explained by science or reason.
 Magical thinking creates explanations not available for empirical verification.
 Stories or myths are narratives being both didactic and entertaining.
 They are necessary for understanding the human predicament.
 Some other possible characteristics of religion are pollutions and purification, the sacred and the profane, sacred texts, religious institutions and organizations, and sacrifice and prayer.
-Some of the major problems that religions confront, and attempts to answer are chaos, suffering, evil, and death.
+Some of the major problems that religions confront, and attempts to answer, are chaos, suffering, evil, and death.

 The non-founder religions are Hinduism, Shinto, and native or folk religions.
 Founder religions are Judaism, Christianity, Islam, Confucianism, Daoism, Mormonism, Jainism, Zoroastrianism, Buddhism, Sikhism, and the Baháʼí Faith.
-Religions must adapt and change through the generations because they must remain relevant to the adherents.
+Religions must adapt over generations to remain relevant to their adherents.
 When traditional religions fail to address new concerns, then new religions will emerge.

 Performing arts

-The performing arts differ from the visual arts in that the former uses the artist's own body, face, and presence as a medium, and the latter uses materials such as clay, metal, or paint, which can be molded or transformed to create some art object.
+The performing arts differ from the visual arts in that the former uses the artist's own body, face, and presence as a medium.
+The latter uses materials such as clay, metal, or paint, which can be molded or transformed to create a work of art.
 Performing arts include acrobatics, comedy, dance, magic, music, opera, juggling, marching arts, such as brass bands, and theatre.

 Artists who participate in these arts in front of an audience are called performers, including actors, comedians, dancers, musicians, and singers.
 Performing arts are also supported by workers in related fields, such as songwriting and stagecraft.
-Performers often adapt their appearance, such as with costumes and stage makeup, etc. There is also a specialized form of fine art in which the artists perform their work live to an audience.
+Performers often adapt their appearance, such as through costumes and stage makeup.
+There is also a specialized form of fine art in which the artists perform their work live to an audience.
 This is called Performance art.
 Most performance art also involves some form of plastic art, perhaps in the creation of props.
 Dance was often referred to as a plastic art during the Modern dance era.